 In accordance with the Group's constitution, at each Annual General Meeting, a number of directors will face re-election.
-One third of the Board (excluding the Managing Director and any director not specifically required to stand for re-election) must stand for re-election.
-In addition, no director (other than the Managing Director) may hold office for more than three years without standing for re-election and any director appointed by the Board since the last Annual General Meeting must stand for re-election at the next Annual General Meeting.
+One third of the Board (excluding any director not specifically required to stand for re-election) must stand for re-election.
+In addition, no director may hold office for more than three years without standing for re-election and any director appointed by the Board since the last Annual General Meeting must stand for re-election at the next Annual General Meeting.
 All retiring directors are eligible for re-election.